 Armed with the fallen Jedi’s lightsaber, he and his team battle to strike fear into the local imperial garrison, and overthrow their despotic governor.
 Their silent attacks give birth to a legend, and the people speak of a phantom Jedi whose spirit has returned.

 As the story spreads they manage to draw attention to their forgotten corner of the galaxy, but who will arrive first, the rebel alliance or the empire?

 Fed Wetherbee: Director/Co-Writer & Producer

-Fed Wetherbee is an Emmy award winning cameraman who has worked on many popular reality shows including, Survivor and The Ultimate Fighter.
+Fed Wetherbee is a three-time Emmy award-winning cameraman who has worked on many popular reality shows including, Survivor and The Ultimate Fighter.
 The opportunity to work on a project with such a different pace and feel was very exciting.
 A Light in the Darkness is Fed’s writing and directing debut.

 PJ Tamayo: Art Director/Co-Writer & Producer

 PJ Tamayo is a writer and concept artist with a background in theme park, special venue and attraction design.
 His contributions have resulted in award winning experiences across the globe including the Dragon’s Treasure and Virtual Aquarium shows for the Melco Crown Resort and Charlie and the Chocolate Factory: The Ride.

 After six years of focusing on short-format experiences PJ was hungry for the opportunity to work on a more expansive story.
 He was thrilled to meet the challenge of physically and conceptually developing a universe in his own back yard.

 Shriekfest Horror/Sci-Fi Film Festival – Best Sci-Fi Short 2012